Superfast Broadband is coming to rural Nottinghamshire!

 As the internet becomes more important in business and domestic life, fast broadband connectivity becomes vital.
 Broadband packages can now include internet access, telephone and multi-channel TV.
 The Government is committed to delivering broadband access to everyone in the country, with minimum speeds of 2Mbps and using as great a proportion of superfast solutions as possible.
 Superfast broadband has been clarified to mean at least 24Mbps.

 What will the project provide and what difference will it mean to me?

 The project will provide substantial upgrades to the broadband infrastructure.

-By the end of 2015, 90% of our homes and businesses will have access to the benefits of fibre broadband and the remaining premises in the project area will have access to at least 2Mbps.
+By the end of 2016, 90 percent of our homes and businesses will have access to the benefits of fibre broadband and the remaining premises in the project area will have access to at least 2Mbps.

 How do I get broadband?